-Welsh Conservatives have slammed the ‘staggering’ £600+ million allocated to cover the cost of clinical negligence and personal injury claims against the NHS.
+Welsh Conservatives slam the ‘staggering’ £600+ million allocated to cover the cost of clinical negligence and personal injury Welsh NHS claims.

 The most recent figures indicate the Welsh Government have provisioned £682m to Welsh Risk Pool Services – the organisation responsible for reimbursing Welsh NHS bodies for losses in excess of £25,000.